-Carrying amount (million yen) N 1 C Office name (location) Segment name Description of facilities and Tools, furniture and fixtures Leased assets Other Total Number of employees Head office (Shibuya-ku, Tokyo) Company- wide Business facilities 409 128 7 545 30
+Off S D : 1: C Carrying amount (million yen) N 1 C Office name (location) Segment name Description of facilities Buildings and structures Tools, furniture and fixtures Constructio n in progress Other Total Number of employees Head office (Shibuya-ku, Tokyo) Company- wide Business facilities 333 291 27 5 657 130 [26]

 - (Notes) 1.
 There are no major facilities that are currently dormant. - 2.
-Consumption taxes, etc. are not included in the amounts shown above. - 3.
-"Other" in the carrying amount refers to trademark right and software. - 4.
-Buildings such as office, etc. are leased from companies other than consolidated companies, and the annual rental fee is \(\frac{\pmathbf{\frac{4}}}{256}\) million. - 5.
-The number of employees represents the number of employees engaged.
-The number of temporary employees (including contract employees, part-timers, casual workers, and dispatched workers) has been omitted due to being less than 10% of all employees.
+"Other" in the carrying amount refers to trademark right and software. - 3.
+Buildings such as office, etc. are leased from companies other than consolidated companies, and the annual rental fee is \(\frac{\pmathbf{\frac{4}}}{236}\) million. - 4.
+The number of employees represents the number of employees engaged, excluding those seconded from the Company to outside the Company and including those seconded from outside the Company to the Company.
+The number in parentheses indicates the average number of temporary employees (including contract employees, part-timers, casual workers, and dispatched workers) per year not included in the total.